Coloboma

 WHAT ARE THE SYMPTOMS AND SIGNS OF A COLOBOMA INSIDE THE EYE?

-The most common symptoms or signs are noticing a funny shape in the iris (iris coloboma), eye movement problems, or poor vision.
+Common signs include a notch in the iris (iris coloboma) [See figure 3.], eye movement problems, and poor vision.
 A lens coloboma is usually only seen on an eye exam when the eye is dilated (pupil is made larger with special eye drops).
 A white reflex or glow from the eye (leukocoria) may be seen with a large coloboma of the retina or optic nerve.
 However, a full eye exam is usually needed to see a coloboma of the retina or optic nerve.

 WHAT IS A COLOBOMATOUS CYST?